funkySkaterBailan/url-n-codes/README.md

 # README

-idea app aka url and codes posts
+ url and codes

+ a web app where u can post urls and source codes temporarily but with persistence, with no expiry or restrictions. much like pastebin but smaller or simpler.